 All of these exclusions are typical of a high street travel insurance policy, and come up again and again.
 They’re not intended as “small print” to get out of claims, these policies just haven’t been designed with cycling holidays in mind.

 The truth is that cycling as a sport is a niche hobby, and just like if you were going on a ski holiday, you need a specialist travel insurance if you want to do it abroad.

 MAKE SURE YOU’RE COVERED

 Our advice: don’t assume your travel insurance covers cycling.
 The last thing you want is to end up with is a thousand-pound medical bill because your policy didn’t cover mountain biking in Morzine or taking part in a triathlon.

 Before you set off, double check your insurance documents.
 If it isn’t clear in the policy wording, give your insurer a call and ask these questions:

-- Are you covered when cycling is the primary purpose of your trip?
+- Am I covered when cycling is the primary purpose of my trip?

 - How are sportives classified?
 Are they a ride or a race?